nishantjr/devbox-play/README.md

 - `devbox info PKG`: Shows version and other info, including special Devbox handling of e.g. Python.
 - `devbox shell`: Start a subshell with the devbox environment for the project found from the CWD.
+Has the usual massive slew of long `/nix/store/…` paths at the front of $PATH.
 Use `refresh` within the shell to do some sort of environment update (but does not re-run `init_hook` or package hooks).
-- `devbox shellenv`: ???
+- `devbox shellenv`: Prints `export` commands to update the environment for the Nix profile and all its various packages, adds a `refresh` alias to re-run the update, and executes `hash -r`.
 - `devbox run`: Run a single command in the project environment.

 Notes: